 Higher education in Quebec is rather different from the education system of other provinces in Canada.
 Rather than entering college or university straight after high school, students in Quebec leave secondary school after Grade 11 and enter post-secondary studies at the college level, as a prerequisite to university.
 Though both public colleges and colleges exist, both are informally termed CEGEPs.
 This level of post-secondary education permits students to pick either a vocational path or more of a scholastic path.

-Recently, the province of Quebec has seen growing in interest for workers in different fields, especially the specialized vocational trades.
+Recently, the province of Quebec has seen growth in interest for workers in different fields, especially the specialized vocational trades.
 You can meet demand by pursuing vocational training, and the salaries are well worth it.
-A sum of 170 vocational training projects are offered in 21 distinct fields.
-These programs prepare graduates to work in the specific or semi-specialized trades.
-In specific cases, holders of a vocational studies diploma (diplôme d'études professionnelles/DEP) can pursue studies at the college-level.
+A sum of 170 vocational training projects is offered in 21 distinct fields.
+These programs prepare graduates to work in specific or semi-specialized trades.
+In specific cases, holders of a vocational studies diploma (diplôme d'études professionnelles/DEP) can pursue studies at the college level.
 Vocational training leads to one of these diplomas: the vocational studies diploma (diplôme d'études professionnelles/DEP), the professional specialization attestation (authentication de spécialisation professionnelle/ASP) or the professional preparing validation (confirmation de development professionnelle/AFP).

 University of Montreal

 The Universite de Montreal (UdeM) is a public research university in Montreal, Quebec.
-The institution comprises thirteen facilities, more than sixty departments and two affiliated schools, the Ecole Polytechnique (School of Engineering) and HEC Montreal (School of Business).
-These schools offer more than 650 undergraduate and graduate programmes, including 71 doctoral programmes.
-If you want to enrol in an undergraduate program, you will need to take UdeM’s French admissions test.
-Faculties at UdeM includes Health Science, Social Science, Information Technology and Communication, Pure and Applied Science and Theology and Religious Science.
-More than 55 000 students enrol each year for the undergraduate and graduate programmes, making it the second largest university in Canada in terms of student enrolment The Times Higher Education World University Rankings of 2014-2015 ranks the Universite de Montreal at 113th place globally.
+The institution comprises thirteen facilities, more than sixty departments, and two affiliated schools, the Ecole Polytechnique (School of Engineering) and HEC Montreal (School of Business).
+These schools offer more than 650 undergraduate and graduate programs, including 71 doctoral programs.
+If you want to enroll in an undergraduate program, you will need to take UdeM’s French admissions test.
+Faculties at UdeM include Health Science, Social Science, Information Technology and Communication, Pure and Applied Science, and Theology and Religious Science.
+More than 55 000 students enroll each year for undergraduate and graduate programs, making it the second-largest university in Canada in terms of student enrolment The Times Higher Education World University Rankings of 2014-2015 ranks the Universite de Montreal at 113th place globally.

-Around the university, you will find Old Montreal which is a remarkable concentration on buildings, dating back from the 17th, 18th and 19th centuries.
-The district has the delightful feel of a Parisian-style quarter with cafes and restaurants, offering the perfect hang out spots once class has ended.
+Around the university, you will find Old Montreal which is a remarkable concentration on buildings, dating back from the 17th, 18th, and 19th centuries.
+The district has the delightful feel of a Parisian-style quarter with cafes and restaurants, offering the perfect hang-out spots once the class has ended.
 Old Montreal sits between the waterfront and the business hub.

-If you wish to pursue studies in Quebec make sure you have an admission letter from a recognized education institution, a Quebec acceptance certificate for your program of studies issued by the Quebec government and a study permit issued by the Canadian government.
+If you wish to pursue studies in Quebec make sure you have an admission letter from a recognized educational institution, a Quebec acceptance certificate for your program of studies issued by the Quebec government, and a study permit issued by the Canadian government.